 If you’ve purchased your domain and hosting from different providers, then you’ll need to change your nameservers in the DNS of your domain account to match those on your hosting account.
 This will connect the two and ensure that your files on your hosting are linked to the correct domain name.
-You should be able to find details about this on your web host’s site, but I will cover this in more detail in a future post.
+You should be able to find details about this on your web host’s site, but here is an overview of how to do it.

 Step Three: Install WordPress